Virginia mom confronts school board over graphic sexual materials in school

 Virginia mom Stacy Langton showed some of the pornographic illustrations

-Video of a Virginia mom confronting her local school board over pornographic materials has gone viral, after she read aloud graphic texts and displayed the shocking images in question.
+Video of a Virginia mom confronting her local school board over pornographic materials has gone viral after she read aloud graphic texts and displayed the shocking images in question.

 The clip shows mother-of-six Stacy Langton, whose two eldest kids attend Fairfax High School, first explaining during her speaking time at Wednesday night's Fairfax County Public Schools board meeting that after seeing stories about certain pornographic books in other school districts around the country, she decided to check the titles at her own kids' school.